 This article gave you an introduction to Data Science and Machine Learning with the help of real-life examples.
 It helped you understand how Machine Learning is being used in Data Science for Data Analysis and the extraction of valuable insights from data.
 The article also briefed you on the workflow of Machine Learning in Data Science.
 The article discussed the most popular Machine Learning Algorithms that are used in Data Science.
 The article concluded with a peek into the real-life applications of Machine Learning in Data Science.

-Hevo Data with its strong integration with 150+ Sources & BI tools allows you to not only export data from sources & load data to the destinations, but also transform & enrich your data, & make it analysis-ready so that you can focus only on your key business needs and perform insightful analysis using BI tools.
+Hevo Data, with its strong integration with 150+ Sources allows you to not only export data from sources & load data to the destinations but also transform & enrich your data, & make it analysis-ready so that you can focus only on your key business needs and perform insightful analysis using BI tools.
 In short, “Hevo Data can make the process of Data Preparation easier by automating tasks and save some crucial time for Data Scientists”.
+Try a 14-day free trial and experience the feature-rich Hevo suite firsthand.
+Also, check out our unbeatable pricing to choose the best plan for your organization.

 Raj Verma